 The responses of the flustered clerks, maitre d's and flight attendants are priceless.
 The story is like Borat, the intersection of generally-polite, generally-accommodating America with Dadaesque insanity.
 One clerk at Chanel flees the snake but another suggests what snakeskin handbag would best match it, and for only $9,000.

 While I have never spotlighted someone else's story on my blog before, I'm spotlighting this one, because it does so many neat things, stomping on a social wrong most people would be too timid to tread gingery upon (I thought of Patricia Marx as more of a member of the supporting cast at the New Yorker, the woman who did those delightfully droll shopping reports.
 Obviously I underestimated her; this article, in my mind, boosts her to star status).

 Given the way victimhood and disability have seized the whip hand in American culture, I sincerely think Marx's piece represents an important shift in tone: the cresting of a wave, the reassertion of a modicum of balance and common sense, where your needs to bring a service hippo into the china shop are now balanced by the needs of the people in the shop not to share it with your pachyderm.

 I'm sure she is hearing howls from those who have had their asses kissed for so long they consider it a birthright, people who feel they are adults in every sense but the chance that their actions might bear scrutiny.
 So I felt, besides the inherent good of sharing her story, I would add my applause, for what it's worth.
 It took courage, as good things often do.

 Don't take my word.
 Read her story, "Pets Allowed," by clicking here.
-It helps if you share someone to share it with.
+It enhances the effect if you share it with someone.
 I must have read a quarter of the piece out loud to my wife, laughing hard, tears in my eyes.
 Bravo.